-With a PhD in ecology and a successful career in environmental management as the New South Wales Environment Protection Authority's Manager for the Sydney 2000 Olympic Games, Linda should have been well content with life but found herself increasingly fascinated by the work of her father Bernard, who collected and sold artifacts, jewellery and textiles from ethnic minorities around the world.
-Spurred on by a deep personal interest in anthropology and the sustainability of third world ecosystems and human culture in the 21st century, Linda resigned from her science career and join her father in business in 2000.
+With a PhD in ecology and a career in environmental management, Linda could have been well content with life but found herself increasingly fascinated by the work of her father Bernie, who collected and sold artifacts, jewellery and textiles from ethnic minorities around the world.
+Spurred on by a deep personal interest in anthropology and the sustainability of third world ecosystems and human culture in the 21 st century, Linda resigned from her science career and join her father in business in 2000.

 Since then she has visited and traded with numerous tribal groups around the world including the Hmong and Dzao of Vietnam, the Chin, Kachin and Naga of Burma and India, and the Ifago, Bontoc and Banue of the northern Phillipines.
 She found herself increasingly drawn to all aspects of tribal adornment, particularly beads and beaded jewellery and began a personal collection of unusual and antique beads, many of which are cut, carved or moulded from bone, stone, resin, wood, metal, glass or ceramic and are sourced through broken and damaged tribal pieces that are considered unrepairable.